Azure/AzureDataLake/docs/Release_Notes/2017/2017_02_20/USQL_Release_Notes_2017_02_20.md

 #### U-SQL user-defined types (UDTs) can now be used in U-SQL variables

-Starting in this release, any [U-SQL UDT with the UDT annotations](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-u-sql-programmability-guide) can know be used in as the inferred or explicitly specified data type of a U-SQL variable DECLARE statement.
+Starting in this release, any [U-SQL UDT with the UDT annotations](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-u-sql-programmability-guide) can now be used in as the inferred or explicitly specified data type of a U-SQL variable DECLARE statement.

 For example, let's assume that the U-SQL assembly `MyAssembly` contains a UDT `MyNamespace.MyUDT`.
 Then the following two statements are now supported: